 With the growing need for touch-free technologies, we have evolved into smart speakers (Google Nest, Amazon Alexa, etc.) and phones that require just a voice command to operate.
 We are even watching the tech space with audio guides (Amazon Audible, Podcasts, etc.) rather than that physical book copies.

 You might already hear about the text-to-speech technologies that help to read out text or content that we enter.
 Similarly, Microsoft Edge offers a Read Aloud feature within the browser that automatically reads out the text.
 It doesn’t require any extension support or software to be installed.

 The read-aloud features in Edge automatically detect the language and start reading out.
 There are control buttons to pause and play the read-aloud cursor.
 We can move forward and backward using the same controls.

-There are also a few customization options such as that increasing or decreasing the reading pace, changing the voice output, and even adding the voice option that isn’t available.
+There are also a few customization options, such as increasing or decreasing the reading pace, changing the voice output, and even adding the voice option that isn’t available.
 I strongly recommend using immersive reading along with the read-aloud feature.
-I use the read-aloud feature in the Edge browser whenever I am in a hurry and I want to read an article or story that I’ve created so that I get the basic idea of the same.
+I use the read-aloud feature in the Edge browser whenever I am in a hurry and want to read an article or story I’ve created to get a basic idea.

 Just invoke the read-aloud command in Microsoft Edge, and you’re good to go with the built-in text-to-speech feature.

 Enable Read Aloud

-With the increased use of applications like Amazon audible, Spotify podcasts, and so on, it becomes increasingly important to use our time efficiently by reading texts aloud rather than reading them line by line.
+With the increased use of applications like Amazon audible, Spotify podcasts, and so on, it becomes increasingly important to use our time efficiently by reading texts aloud rather than line by line.

 Here are the steps to enable the Read Aloud feature in the Microsoft Edge computer browser:

 - Launch the Microsoft Edge browser on a computer.

 - Open the webpage link that you want to Read Aloud.

-- Tap on at the top right corner for the menu list.
+- Tap on More at the top right corner for the menu list.